mkurz/deadbolt-2/README.md

 ## The Deadbolt book
-If you want to most complete documentation on Deadbolt, take a look at the book!
+If you want the most complete documentation on Deadbolt, take a look at the book!
 You can find it [at the Leanpub website](https://leanpub.com/deadbolt-2).

 ![The Deadbolt book](/images/book-cover.jpg)